kolofordjango/kolo/README.md

 ## Support
 Running into problems?
-Kolo is in alpha, so it's quite likely that you will run into a problem.
+Kolo is in beta, so it's possible you will run into a problem.
 When you do, please open an issue on this repository or email us: support@kolo.app

 Looking for assistance?
 We're here to help get Kolo set up on your codebase: [Schedule Kolo set up](https://calendly.com/wilhelmklopp)